Avoiding the 6-Ds that stifle anti-racist discourse

 of lived experience, academic study, and professional experience.

-What you can do: If you are going to be in anti-racist discourse, enter with humility.
+What you can do instead: If you are going to be in anti-racist discourse, enter with humility.
 If you hear information that does not sit well within you, or competes with your preexisting beliefs, write it down.
 Research it later.
 Ask the facilitator for an opportunity to discuss (not debate) outside of the session.
 Question yourself what is driving your feelings of discomfort?
 What is the source of information that is being challenged?
 Is the source of your preexisting belief based in anti-racism, or the status quo?

 Debate